haliphax/ascii.js/README.md

 ## Usage

+1. Place your artwork in the appropriate folder(s) - see [Different fonts](#different-fonts) below.
-Run the included `build.sh` script to generate the `index.html` file for the gallery.
+2. Run the included `build.sh` script to generate the `index.html` file for the gallery.
+Run it again when you add new artwork.
+If you're feeling trigger-happy or `index.html` was erased, hell - run it again. `build.sh` don't care.

 ## Different fonts